EldinZenderink/SimpleIRCLib/README.md

 # SimpleIRCLib
-A lightweight, simple to use and implement, IRC library with support for DCC download (no upload)
+A lightweight, simple to use, simple to implement, IRC library with support for DCC download (no upload) for C#